 I provide statewide representation for employment law cases.

-You may call me at (919) 789-4677 to discuss your employment law issue.
+You may call me at (919) 789-4677 to discuss your employment law issue or complete the contact form at the bottom of this page.

 How I Handle Unemployment Claims — Hearings before the Appeals Referee